seidels/TiDeTree-Tutorial/README.md

 FigTree ([http://tree.bio.ed.ac.uk/software/figtree](http://tree.bio.ed.ac.uk/software/figtree)) is a program for viewing trees and producing publication-quality figures.
 It can interpret the node-annotations created on the summary trees by TreeAnnotator, allowing the user to display node-based statistics (e.g. posterior probabilities).
 We will be using FigTree v{{ page.figtreeversion }}.

+### DensiTree

+Bayesian analysis using BEAST2 provides an estimate of the uncertainty in tree space.
+This distribution is represented by a set of trees, which can be rather large and difficult to interpret.
+DensiTree is a program for qualitative analysis of sets of trees.
+DensiTree allows to quickly get an impression of properties of the tree set such as well-supported clades, distribution of tree heights and areas of topological uncertainty.

+DensiTree is provided as a part of the BEAST2 package so you do not need to install it separately.

 ----

 # Practical: TiDeTree Tutorial